 Where to see Christmas lights in Boston

 The twinkly-light season officially kicks off with the return of the infectious light and sound installation that blankets Faneuil Hall through the holidays.
 More than 350,000 LED lights join forces with Holiday Pops tuneage for a seven-minute looped performance that miraculously manages to be addictive, not grating.
 Complementing the spectacle is the city’s largest Christmas tree—an estimated 20 feet taller than the one in Rockefeller Center.
-Through Jan 1, daily from 4:30pm; free.

 Always wondered why the top of the Prudential Tower turns a different color every day of December?
 Each year the building dedicates one day to a different local nonprofit, lighting up the tower in a specific color related to that group.
 (One more reason to look up from your smartphone.)
 Each night also gets its own music and special speakers.
-Through Dec 31.